 Indiana Natural Gas Corporation

-- Blowing dirt, grass or leaves near a natural gas line. - · A dry spot in moist earth. - Water bubbling or being blown into the air at a pond, creek or river. - Flame coming from the ground or from valves along the pipeline.
+- · A dry spot in moist earth. - Water bubbling or being blown into the air at a pond, creek or river. - Flame coming from the ground or from valves along the pipeline.

 WHAT TO DO ABOUT A NATURAL GAS LEAK